core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 string with the "/" character, provided these CBOR text strings are all of a length less than 24 octets and do not contain bytes that need escaping.

-To use the service binding from a SVCB RR, the DoC client MUST send any DoC request to the CoAP resource identifier constructed from the SvcParams including "docpath".
+To use the service binding from a SVCB RR, the DoC client MUST send a DoC request constructed from the SvcParams including "docpath".
 A rough construction algorithm could be as follows, going through the provided records in order of their priority.

 - If the "alpn" SvcParam value for the service is "coap", construct a CoAP request for CoAP over TLS, if it is "co", construct a CoAP request for CoAP over DTLS.
 Any other SvcParamKeys specifying a